Wire report

 What happened

-According to BBC News’s source item, Cervical cancer deaths in England fall to zero in young women given vaccine, A new study finds that hundreds of lives have been saved since school-age girls were offered the HPV jab in 2008.
+According to BBC News’s source item, Young women now have ‘close to zero’ risk of cervical cancer death after HPV jab, A new study finds that hundreds of lives have been saved since school-age girls were offered the HPV jab in 2008.

 Context